kristianmandrup/gun-levelgraph/docs/to-jsonld.md

 By convention we currently use `[opts.schemaUrl, id].join('/')`

+What happens behind the scenes is that `@id` is not understood as a `IRI`.
+But that's not valid RDF. i.e. You can't say something about literals ("mark" is a string literal).
+Whereas "http://example.org/mark" is a resource and you can say things about it!

+`:mark`, `http:mark`, etc are all valid URI's (though they obviously wouldn't resolve to anything). `#mark` doesn't work because it's only a "fragment identifier" and not a complete URI.
+For instance, `?mark` wouldn't work either because it's only a component of a full URI (the query string) and not an "absolute" URI.

+The guiding principle here is known as the "open-world assumption" (OWA).
+Essentially, even "local" data identifiers need to be created in such a way that if they were to "surface" on the wider Web, they would not (ideally) conflict with anyone elses data.
+This is the reason that LevelGraph uses UUID-based blank nodes (`_:` prefixed UUIDs) rather than localized `_:b1` (etc) style blank nodes.

+LevelGraph does provide a way to set your own base URI via `@base` or using the `base:` option on db creation (ie. `opts.jsonldOpts`).

+#### @base

+The `@base` is used as the base IRI (Internet Resource Indicator) for any `@id`.
+This means that with a `@base: 'http://example.org'` and `@id: 'mark'` the full `@id` will be `http://example.org/mark` (see [comment](https://github.com/mcollina/levelgraph-jsonld/issues/62#issuecomment-290410736)).

 #### @context

 Can be an object or an URI string.
 Currently by default calculated as follows.